benders5e/benders5e/pro-bending.md

 The rules of pro bending are pretty simple.
 Take control over the area in a specified amount of time until you either defeat your opponents or win.

+> #### Bending X Leagues
+> Leagues with more lax rules exist.
+In these matches, which are far more dangerous, any manifestation of the elements is allowed, including ice, lightning, magma, plants, and more.

 ## Rules
 *The rules are based off of the rules listed [here](https://avatar.fandom.com/wiki/Pro-bending).*